voks-templating/voks-web-elements/README.md

 All elements provide an attributes parameter, that is typed to include all [global HTML attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes) as well as the specific attributes for each element.

----
+Also data-* attributes (in the form of `dataXyz: true` or `"data-xyz": true`) and aria-* attributes (also in kebap and camel case) are supported.

-NOTE!: please be aware, that attributes are no longer passed via `attributes` sub-property.
-Instead, they are passed directly to the element function.
+**NOTE!: please be aware, that attributes are no longer passed via `attributes` sub-property.
+Instead, they are passed directly to the element function.**
----

 ## [Deno](https://deno.land/x/voks_web_elements)